 In 2013, the same company that makes the Mirena IUD introduced Skyla, an IUD that works in the basically same way as Mirena.
 Both release a low dose of the hormone levonorgestrel, which thickens cervical mucus and blocks sperm.
 Both are over 99% effective.

 Skyla is slightly smaller than Mirena, which means it may be more comfortable than Mirena, especially for young women and women who haven’t had a child.

 Because of the smaller frame, Skyla has a slightly lower-dose of hormones, which means it only lasts for three years instead of Mirena’s five.

-A non-profit company called Medicines360 is testing a new IUD at 27 locations in the U.S. Their goal is to make an affordable, highly effective IUD that women with or without children would be able to use.
-It will be the same size as the Mirena, release the same low dose of hormone, and work for up to five years.
-The researchers working on this IUD suspect it will also have similar benefits and drawbacks to the Mirena.
-They hope it’ll be available in the U.S. by 2015.
+A non-profit company called Medicines360 recently released a new IUD called Liletta.
+Their goal was to make an affordable, highly effective IUD that women with or without children would be able to use.
+Liletta is the same size as the Mirena, releases the same low dose of hormone, and should work for up to five years, though it has only been approved for up to three at this point.
+Details here.

 There are some super-innovative IUDs out there, but the companies that make them don’t have plans to bring them to the U.S.—at least not yet.
 We’re not holding our breath for these, but we think they’re cool enough to mention.